-Passengers traveling in and out of Reagan National Airport will now be greeted by a 9-foot tall, nearly $1 million dollar bronze statue of the president.
+Passengers traveling in and out of Reagan National Airport will now be greeted by a 9-foot tall, nearly $1 million bronze statue of the president.

 The statue is the fourth dedicated this year to commemorate the 100th anniversary of President Ronald Reagan's birth by the Reagan Presidential Foundation.
 It's located outside Terminal A and depicts the former president with his hands at his side and his gaze fixed slightly off in the distance.